 Potential water supply projects funds necessary to cover the up-front costs of feasibility studies and related analyses that must be completed before a project can begin.
 To meet this challenge, in 2008 the Oregon Legislature established the Water Conservation, Reuse and Storage Grant Program to be administered by Oregon Water Resources Department.

 The Water Conservation, Reuse and Storage Grant Program provides match funding for project planning studies performed to evaluate the feasibility of developing water conservation, reuse or storage projects.
-Funding recipients will be required to demonstrate funding from another source that is not less than a dollar-for-dollar match of the amount of Program funding requested (i.e., at least $25,000 from another source to match the $25,000 in Program funds requested).
+Funding recipients will be required to demonstrate funding from another source that is not less than a dollar-for-dollar match of the amount of Program funding requested (i.e., provide at least $25,000 from another source to match $25,000 in Program funds requested).

 |Eligible Project Elements Include:|

 7. Analyses of by-pass, optimum peak, flushing and other ecological flows of the affected stream and the impact of a proposed water conservation, reuse or storage project on those flows;